John Collingwood Bruce: Family

 His father, also John, had been a schoolteacher for over 40 years, first in Alnwick, then in Newcastle.
 He was an author and had written books, including a work on Geography.
 He died at his home in Percy Street, Newcastle on 31 October 1834 aged 60 years.

 Bruce married in 1833 Charlotte, daughter of T. Gainsford of Gerrard's Cross, Buckinghamshire, and had two sons and two daughters.
 The eldest son.
 Sir Gainsford Bruce, became one of the judges of the High Court of Justice.

 John Collingwood Bruce died on 5 April 1892; his wife Charlotte died in 1893, and their daughter Frances died aged 18 months on 17 December 1839.
 They are buried in the family grave in Jesmond Old Cemetery.
-Other children include Sir Gainsford Bruce.
 A sculptured marble sarcophagus within St Nicholas' Cathedral shows the carved body of J. C. Bruce lying with his feet on a copy of his book Hadrian's Wall.